expo/expo/docs/versions/v7.0.0/guides/logging.md

 next___FILE: ./debugging.md
 ---

-Writing to the logs in an Exponent app works just like in the browser: use `console.log`, `console.warn` and `console.error`.
+Writing to the logs in an Expo app works just like in the browser: use `console.log`, `console.warn` and `console.error`.
 Note: we don't currently support `console.table` outside of remote debugging mode.

-## Recommended: View logs with Exponent tools
+## Recommended: View logs with Expo tools

 When you open an app that is being served from XDE or exp, the app will send logs over to the server and make them conveniently available to you.
 This means that you don't need to even have your device connected to your computer to see the logs -- in fact, if someone opens the app from the other side of the world you can still see your app's logs from their device.